gregof/tc/README.md

 ```

 ### Config file - tc.conf.js
-Config file should be returned object with next fields:
+Config file should return object with next fields:
-  * exec(inText, tc, callback) - function executed testCase. 'inText' is text form case between '//in' and //out. 'tc' is testCase. 'tc.out' - method accumulates results. 'tc.fixPath' - fixed path from caseFile to process relative. 'callback' should be called for finish test.
+  * exec(inText, tc, callback) - function for testCase execution.
+    * 'inText' - text form testCase between '//in' and //out.
+    * 'tc' - testCase object.
+      * 'tc.out' - this method accumulates results.
+      * 'tc.fixPath' - can be used for relative path resolving.
+    * 'callback' should be called for test finishing.
-  * [beforeEach] - function called before each testCase
+  * [beforeEach] - function will be called before each testCase.
-  * [afterEach] - function called after each testCase
+  * [afterEach] - function will be called after each testCase.

 For example:
 ```javascript